AI Tools

 The "Browser MCP" Trap: 2026's Newest Footgun

-Here is the twist that makes this worth writing about now.
-The latest wave of tools wraps browser automation in an AI agent.
-You install a "browser MCP" server or an agentic browser, point it at your ad account, and ask it to "just launch this campaign for me."
-Under the hood, it is still Camp 1: a robot driving your logged-in session.
-It inherits every problem above, and adds three of its own.
+The newest version of this mistake comes wrapped in AI.
+You install a "browser MCP" server or one of the agentic browsers, point it at your ad account, and tell it to "just launch this campaign for me."
+Underneath, it is still Camp 1: a robot driving your logged-in session.
+So it inherits every problem above and brings three more of its own.

 Root-level access